 Punjab Police red-faced after finding man caught at Bengaluru not Sandeep Bareta

-The Faridkot police team that reached Bengaluru on Wednesday morning to bring back the 2015 sacrilege case accused found the man detained at the airport on Monday night was not Bareta but Sandeep Mannan of Delhi, who works in a tech company in Bengaluru
+The Faridkot police team that reached Bengaluru on Wednesday morning to bring back the 2015 sacrilege case accused found the man detained at the airport on Monday night was not Bareta but Sandeep Mannan, who belongs to Faridabad and works in a tech company in Bengaluru

-Punjab Police were left red-faced on Wednesday when their team reached Bengaluru to take custody of wanted Bargari sacrilege accused Sandeep Bareta only to find on verification that the man detained at the airport was Sandeep Mannan, who belonged to Delhi and was working in a tech company in Karnataka.
+Punjab Police were left red-faced on Wednesday when their team reached Bengaluru to take custody of wanted Bargari sacrilege accused Sandeep Bareta only to find on verification that the man detained at the airport was Sandeep Mannan, who belongs to Faridabad and is working in a tech company in Karnataka.

 On Tuesday, Punjab Police claimed on its official Twitter handle that Bareta, one of the three absconding Sirsa-based Dera Sacha Sauda national committee members who was involved in conspiring the five sacrilege incidents, was caught trying to flee to Singapore.
 The arrest of the accused, who was on the run for five years, was tweeted by Punjab Police along with Mannan’s photo.
 The arrest was confirmed by Faridkot police and the police’s special investigation team (SIT) probing the sacrilege cases.